MetaMask/vite-react-ts-eip-6963/README.md

 As a developer, the first thing you should do in order to get familiar with [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), is to understand the initial motive, basic description, and more importantly the (TypeScript) interfaces and objects needed to implement this new approach.

-## Integrating it on your own
+## Implementing EIP-6963 in a ViteJS React + TS Application

-The Provider MUST implement and expose the API defined in this section.
-All API entities MUST adhere to the types and interfaces defined in this section.
+The Provider MUST implement and expose the interfaces defined in the EIP.
+Let's review them real quick, i have also provided links to each section of the original EIP for reference.

 [Provider Info](https://eips.ethereum.org/EIPS/eip-1193#request)